oracle official Web Site ManualiOracle.it

 We are in Oracle9i without statistics on the tables.

-You have to do an anonymous block that calculate how many rows are in all the tables of the user that launch this block.
+You have to do an anonymous block that calculate how many rows are in the tables of the user that launch this block.

 For instance, we want (through the dbms_output) a result like this: